servicesorganization/docs/managed_application_delivery_services/managed_application_delivery_services.md

 {% include note.html content="This is my note.
 All the content I type here is treated as a single paragraph." %}
-{% include note.html content="This is my note.
+{% include tip.html content="This is my tip.
 All the content I type here is treated as a single paragraph." %}
+{% include important.html content="This is my important.
+All the content I type here is treated as a single paragraph." %}
+{% include warning.html content="This is my warning.
+All the content I type here is treated as a single paragraph." %}
-{% include note.html content="This is my note.
+{% include end.html content="This is my end.
 All the content I type here is treated as a single paragraph." %}

 {% include youtubePlayer.html id=page.YouTubeId %}